 This page lists some of the most interesting recent blog posts on Private Sector Development and related issues.
 It gets updated regularly and aims to show the insightful things people are talking about right now.
 Let us know if you have any suggestions on what should be included, or any comments on the blogs.

 to contact the DCED Secretariat

-Leo Horn-Phathanothai highlights a recent roundtable with representatives from donor agencies and the private sector on their collaboration, co-organized by WRI and the IIED.
+In it, he highlights a recent round-table with representatives from donor agencies and the private sector on their collaboration, co-organized by WRI and the IIED.
 He notes the key meeting message of increasing intersection of business and aid, and though the pressure for donors is to do more with the private sector, the real challenge is to do better.
-Though examples of private public partnership were given, participants indentified major hurdles to further collaboration.
+Though examples of private public partnership were given, participants identified major hurdles to further collaboration.
 To overcome these and scale up collaboration, participants suggested the need for more structured dialogue, better evidence, more standardized metrics and space and resources for innovation, risk-taking, and experimentation

 Added: 12 April 2013